OpenShot/openshot-qt/doc/files.rst

    Drag and Drop                Drag and drop the files from your file manager (file explorer, finder, etc...).
    Context menu (`File Menu`_)  Right click anywhere in the **Project Files** panel and choose :guilabel:`Import Files`.
    Main Menu                    In the main menu choose: :guilabel:`File\→Import Files`.
-   Toolbar button               Click the |importfiles_icon| toolbar button in the main toolbar.
+   Toolbar button               Click the :guilabel:`+` toolbar button in the main toolbar.
    Keyboard shortcut            Press :kbd:`Ctrl-F` (:kbd:`Cmd-F` on Mac).
    ===========================  ============

 .. image:: images/quick-start-drop-files.jpg